-Thanks for sharing your story, winklett .
+Thanks for sharing your story, winklett here 23 years! .
 I realize that it was written a number of years ago, but still my heart aches for you.
 Your poem showed love, fear, resilience, even perhaps some amazement at the child with which you were blessed and the fact that our Creator knew that you would be able to handle this situation.

 I've spoken with a few moms who have had similar situations.
 My own son was almost an adult before we learned about what they called Aspergers at the time.
 As an adult, he chose to not have that that label attached to him, opting instead for admitting to having anxiety, lots of fears and OCD.